tvsnarayana/tech-interview-handbook/front-end/css.md

 **What's the difference between `inline` and `inline-block`?**

-I shall throw a comparison with `block` for good measure.
+I shall throw in a comparison with `block` for good measure.

 |  |`block`|`inline-block`|`inline`|
 |--|--|--|--|